tdurouchoux/dsview_vault/topics/Platform/SSP Cloud.md

 ---
-date: '2023-10-05'
+date: '2024-06-05'
 type: Platform
 ---

-An open innovation environment that provides resources for data science projects, including Kubernetes clusters and S3-compatible object storage, as well as a community space for public statistics.
+A community space for public statistics.